-This topic provides information to help you troubleshoot the connection between your Databricks JDBC/ODBC server and BI tools and data sources.
+This article provides information to help you troubleshoot the connection between your Databricks JDBC/ODBC server and BI tools and data sources.

 After a query execution, you can fetch result rows by calling the